83 / 100 SEO Score

 Topoké

-Panafrikanist, candidate on the GAZA list, is an artist and teacher
+Panafrikanist, candidate on the GAZA list, is an artist and teacher with roots in the Congo

-Panafrikanist, candidate on the GAZA list, is an artist and teacher with roots in the Congo.
 He is committed to fighting racism, chauvinism and oppression.
 ‘Everyone can point out injustices and take a stand against exclusion.’
 The solidarity of the Global South, especially from Africa, demonstrates the strength of resistance against genocide and apartheid.

 Helga Baumgarten

-Her husband Mustafa al-Kurd was an important voice of Palestine, a Palestinian singer-songwriter and chansonnier from Jerusalem, who, drawing on many musical traditions and sources, shaped “the Palestinian political song and a new musical style of contemporary chansons and music.”
-He took part in the Contr’Eurovision in Brussels in 1988, when Eurovision invited Israel for the first time.
-Helga Baumgarten will bring with her the songs of that time and the resistance.
+Her late husband, Mustafa al-Kurd, was an important voice of Palestine—a Palestinian singer-songwriter and chansonnier from Jerusalem who drew on many musical traditions to shape the Palestinian political song and a new style of contemporary chansons and music.
+He participated in the Contr’Eurovision in Brussels in 1988, when Israel was invited to Eurovision for the first time.